memgraph/docs/docs/under-the-hood/replication.md

 ```

 The finished flag was introduced because the timeout thread sleeps for some time
-while it’s active and it doesn’t immediately register that the replication
+to conserve resources, and it doesn’t immediately register that the replication
-thread finished.
-During that time another transaction can come in and try to
+thread finished the replication successfully.
+During that time, another
-replicate something to the same REPLICA and queue the timeout task.
-Because the
+replication task can arrive for the same REPLICA and queue the timeout task.
-while condition would be false, the lines after the while loop would be executed
-and the main thread would be notified that the response timed out.
+Upon waking, the timeout thread would check if the previous task is still active,
+and it would think it is because it would be reading the status of the
+new replication task.
+The timeout task would continue counting time for the new
+replication task, and eventually, some task would prematurely time out.

-That is why the sleep time is set at a reasonable value and the previous timeout
+That is why the sleep time is set at a reasonable value, and the previous timeout
-task needs to finish before waiting for the response to avoid premature time
+task needs to finish before sending a new one to avoid premature timeouts.
-outs.

-We also wondered if using concurrency concepts like semaphore would make our
-lives easier in these cases while not sacrificing the performance.
-(AND?)

 ## Synchronizing instances

 By comparing timestamps, the MAIN instance knows when a REPLICA instance is not
 synchronized and is missing some earlier transactions.
 The REPLICA instance is then
-set into a RECOVERY state where it remains until it is fully synchronized with   HOW IS THIS DONE WITH ASYNC REPLICAS?
+set into a RECOVERY state, where it remains until it is fully synchronized with
 the MAIN instance.

 The missing data changes can be sent as snapshots or WAL files.
 Snapshot files